The diversity-multiplexing tradeoff of the MIMO Z interference channel

 where $d_{\mathcal{O}_s}(r_s)$ for the special channel configuration being considered, is denoted by $d_{s,(n,n,n,n)}^{\textrm{Femto}}(r_s)$, and

 \end{thm} \begin{proof} The proof is relegated to Appendix~\ref{pf:thm:DMT-femto-symmetric}. \end{proof}

-\begin{rem} Note that the fundamental DMT of the ZIC with single antenna nodes and $\alpha_{22}=\alpha, \alpha_{11}=\alpha_{21}=1$ was derived in~\cite{SJJ}.
+\begin{rem} Note that the fundamental DMT of the Z-IC with single antenna nodes and $\alpha_{22}=\alpha, \alpha_{11}=\alpha_{21}=1$ was derived in~\cite{SJJ}.
 This clearly is a special case of Theorem~\ref{thm:DMT-femto-symmetric} and can be obtained by putting $n=1$. \end{rem}

-Typically, in a multiuser communication scenario one end -- say the base station in a cellular network -- can host more antennas than the other, in what follows, we consider a case where $M_1=M_2=M\leq \min\{ N_1, N_2\}$.
+Typically, in a multiuser communication scenario one end -- say the base station in a cellular network -- can host more antennas than the other.
+Motivated by this fact in what follows we consider a case which addresses the DMT of such a practical communication network, i.e., where $M_1=M_2=M\leq \min\{ N_1, N_2\}$.